jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

         // We just allow sending DomainEvents
         validateDomainEvent(domainEvent);

-        // For publishing a DomainEvent we use a fluent API in Jexxa messageSender
+        // For publishing a DomainEvent, we use a fluent API in Jexxa messageSender
                 .send(domainEvent)
                 .toTopic("BookStore")